isabella232/flower-1/README.md

       end
     end

-`MyCommand.repsond` will be invoked when a message prefix matches what you `respond_to`.
+`MyCommand.respond` will be invoked when a message prefix matches what you `respond_to`.
 Arguments passed are:

 * command - The matched command
 * message - The entire message